ann760/just-tech-news/readme.md

 - mysql

 ## Installation
-To run this program you will need to install the npm node js, express, sequelize, dotenv and mysql2
+To run this program you will need to install the npm node js, express, sequelize, dotenv, express-session, and mysql2

-npm run seeds
-# OR
-node seeds/index.js

 # link to site